 8th June 2012

-Rampton Secure Hospital is a high security psychiatric hospital designed to hold those who have been detained under the criteria of ‘mental disorder’ as detailed in the Mental Health Act of 1983.
+Rampton Secure Hospital is a high security psychiatric facility designed to hold those who have been detained under the criteria of ‘mental disorder’ as detailed in the Mental Health Act of 1983.

 Although obvious attempts have been made to cheer the place up, I must confess that I find the site more than a little disturbing, to say the least.